• Skip to primary navigation

 Instructions

-• When onions are almost done, make your cheesy croutons.
-Cut bread so pieces fit inside the bowl.
-Turn on the broiler.
+• Trim the bread so pieces fit inside the bowl.
+Turn on the broiler and set the rack to the second level down from the top (not too close).
 Line a baking sheet with foil.
+Lightly brush the bread with the melted garlic butter blend.
 Arrange grated cheese on top of the bread and broil until golden and bubbly.
-Set aside until serving time.
+Keep warm until serving time.

 Notes